Skip to content

 def quantize_telemetry_series(series: pd.Series, precision: int = 4) -> pd.Series:

-Applies deterministic rounding to a pandas Series of sensor readings.
+"""Apply deterministic rounding to a Series of sensor readings.

 """